menway/Partyplayer/README.markdown

 For copyright notice see [NOTICE](NOTICE.txt)

 PartyPlayer is written in Java and is released under the GNU General Public License (GPL) (see [LICENSE](LICENSE.txt)) for details).
-It uses following 3rd party libraries thus far:
+It is dependent of following 3rd party libraries thus far:

 -   [h2](http://www.h2database.com/html/main.html)
 -   [slf4j](http://www.slf4j.org)